tpb1908/CWDoc/doc_gen.md

 ```

 In this case the ```ANRequest``` instance is built and only requested as a ```JSONObject``` when there is an ```ItemLoader``` to deal with the model.
-This allows the response to be preloaded before an Activity is started, and only parsed to a ```DataModel``` once a user interface is present to use it.
+This allows the response to be pre-loaded before an Activity is started, and only parsed to a ```DataModel``` once a user interface is present to use it.

 The ```Loader``` class also contains the ```ListLoader``` interface